ftzi/shared-instructions/README.md

 ### Caveman

-`GENERAL.md` includes the rule `Use caveman.` — a style directive that makes the AI communicate concisely.
-If your project does not want this behavior, remove or comment out that line.
+`GENERAL.md` includes the rule `Use caveman.`.
+To install it, follow https://github.com/juliusbrussee/caveman#install.
+Else, remove that line.

 ### Updating